Deputy Manager/Team Manager

 The Lead to succeed learning programme can also be beneficial to help prepare you for the role and understanding key areas of adult social care management.

-Deputy Managers must have completed the Care Certificate and any training identified for Care Staff.
+Deputy Managers must have completed the Care Certificate and any training identified in the Care Staff table.
+Click here to see the table for Care Staff.